Georgia settles lawsuit over hormone therapy for transgender inmate

-ATLANTA (Reuters) - Georgia will pay $250,000 to settle a federal lawsuit filed by a transgender woman who was denied hormone treatments while serving time in a state prison, the state attorney general’s office said on Friday.
+ATLANTA, Feb 12 (Reuters) - Georgia has settled a federal lawsuit filed by a transgender woman who was denied hormone treatments while serving time in a state prison, attorneys involved in the case said on Friday.

-The Southern Poverty Law Center said it was pleased with the outcome for client Ashley Diamond, 37, but disputed the settlement amount cited by the state.
-The non-profit would not disclose a sum, however, citing a confidentiality agreement.
+Ashley Diamond, 37, will receive an undisclosed amount of money from the state, according to the non-profit Southern Poverty Law Center, which represented her.

-“Our lawsuit and Ashley Diamond’s bravery brought about important changes in Georgia, and have put prison officials across the country on notice about the constitutional rights of transgender persons,” Chinyere Ezie, a staff attorney for the center, said in the statement.
+“We’re pleased that we were able to favorably resolve this case on behalf of Ashley Diamond and bring international attention to the plight of transgender prisoners,” Chinyere Ezie, a staff attorney for the center, said in the statement.

 Diamond was in Baldwin State Prison in Milledgeville, Georgia, when the lawsuit was filed.